 - 5) Immunizations.
-Applicants should submit Mumps, Measles, and Rubella Immunization Certificate and be tested for Tuberculosis. - College Housing Requirements.
-Applicants for college housing must submit a completed room application accompanied by a room deposit.
-The deposit serves as a damage deposit and is refundable, less any charges for damages, upon the student's written request within two weeks of having vacated college housing.
-[Cross reference with Policy 4.14.] - Student Visa.
+Applicants should be tested for Tuberculosis and submit an Immunization Certificate for Mumps, Measles, and Rubella. - 6) College Housing Requirements.
+Applicants for college housing must submit a completed room application accompanied by a room deposit that serves as a damage deposit and that is refundable, less any charges for damages, upon the student's written request within two weeks of having vacated college housing.
+[Cross reference with Policy 4.14.] - 7) Student Visa.
 Blue Mountain College is authorized to admit international students on the F-1 (Student Visa).
 The Student Visa is issued by the U.S. Department of State on the basis of a completed I-20 Form issued by Blue Mountain College upon the formal admission of the student to the College.
 Each international student is required to have an I-20 Form before being allowed to register for classes.